bwaggone/GroovestatsCppHasher/README.md

   * Some extra parts of the song not used in hashing are not fully replicated (attacks, BGchanges)

 TODO:
-   * Double check SM files are correct, confidence in SSC replication is much higher
+   * Finish compatibility of SM loading, SSC side is done.
    * Upload a binary for anyone to run this tool
-   * Make the arguments to pass in much more lax on directory structure.